Wasserstein Spatial Depth: Comparison with other possible depth notions

 \subsection{Metric spatial Wasserstein depth}

-Virta \cite{virta2023spatial} gave a definition of spatial depth for general metric spaces that does not agree with our definition in the particular case of Wasserstein space.
+A recent paper \cite{virta2023spatial} gave a definition of spatial depth for general metric spaces that does not agree with our definition in the particular case of Wasserstein space.
 To avoid confusion in terminology, the proposal from \cite{virta2023spatial} will be referred to as metric spatial Wasserstein depth. \begin{Definition}[Adapted from \cite{virta2023spatial}] The metric spatial Wasserstein depth of $Q\in \mathcal{P}_2(\R^d)$ with respect to ${\bf P}\in \mathcal{P}(\mathcal{P}_2(\R^d))$ is defined as

 \end{Definition} The function $Q\mapsto \mathrm{MSD}(Q;{\bf P} )$ takes values in the interval $[0,2]$.
 It is transformation invariant and vanishing at infinity.
 The metric spatial depth presents a remarkably viable and effective solution that is widely applicable to general metric spaces.
 Nevertheless, when specialized to the Wasserstein space, it falls short of fulfilling all the desirable properties that we have established for the WSD.
 In particular, also pointed out in \cite{virta2023spatial}, the question of the inclusion of spatial medians within the set of deepest points in terms of the metric spatial depth remains overall open.
 Note that taking a directional derivative of $\mathrm{MSD}(Q;{\bf P} )$ with respect to $Q$, in the aim of studying deepest points, does not seem particularly fruitful.
 This leads us to conjecture that, in general, spatial medians have no relation to the maximizers of $\mathrm{MSD}(Q;{\bf P} )$.
 In contrast, our Theorem~\ref{Theo:RelationSpatial} establishes that spatial medians maximize the WSD, in more general situations.